Grayming/Summarization_triplets/README.md

 Step 5: Sentence compression (title generation) within each cluster.
 See "takahe.py".
 (Refer to https://www.aclweb.org/anthology/N13-1030.pdf, https://www.aclweb.org/anthology/C10-1037.pdf) This part has not been added to the whole framework.
 The centroid of each cluster is now used.

 To run the whole framework, 'run_main.py'.
-To be done for whole flow.
 ## Datasets

 Multi-News: https://github.com/Alex-Fabbri/Multi-News